duddex/ESP8266_AppleMIDI_MCP4728_MIDI2CV/README.md

 * Ground from the ESP8266 into the G input of the MCP4728
 * 3V from the ESP8266 into  the V input of the MCP4728
 * Also: connect the respective inputs of the two MCP4728 boards
+* The trigger output PINs are D3, D4, D5 and D6

 ### VCV Rack Modules
 * _CV->MIDI CC_ module https://vcvrack.com/manual/Core#CV-CC